 Welsh Pony and Cob History and Origins

 Welsh Pony and Cob Size

-- Section B ponies are between 12 and 13.2 hands high.
+- Section B ponies are between 12 and 13.2 hands (48 and 52.8 inches) high.

-Color and Markings
+Colors and Markings

 Unique Characteristics of the Welsh Pony and Cob